biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 #### Otherwise

 -   We need your feedback!
+Always feel free to email one of the organizers, and for suggestions for a topic to cover in a future Code Club, you can fill out [this form](/codeclub-suggest/)!

--   Show Code Club menu and how to get around on the BioDASH website.
+-   I will quickly show the Code Club menu and BioDASH website during the session.

--   Polling question: are you working at OSC or locally?
+-   Zoom polling question: are you working at OSC or locally?

 <br>